History of the Romani people: Americas

 Romani people immigrated to the United States during colonial times, with small groups settling in Virginia and French Louisiana.
-Larger-scale immigration began in the 1860s, with groups of Romnichal from Britain.
+Larger-scale immigration began in the 1860s, with groups of Romanis from Britain.

 1997 Czech-Canadian exodus

-In August 1997, TV Nova, a Czech television station, broadcast a documentary about the situation of Romanies who had emigrated to Canada.
+In August 1997, TV Nova, a Czech television station, broadcast a documentary about the situation of Romanis who had emigrated to Canada.
 The short report claimed that they were living comfortably with support from the state and that they were being sheltered from racial discrimination and violence.
-At the time, life was particularly difficult for many Romanies in Czechia.
-As a result of the dissolution of Czechoslovakia, many Romanies were left without citizenship in either the Czechia or Slovakia.
-Following major floods in Moravia in July 1997, many Romanies were left homeless and unwelcome in other parts of the country.
+At the time, life was particularly difficult for many Romanis in Czechia.
+As a result of the dissolution of Czechoslovakia, many Romanis were left without citizenship in either the Czechia or Slovakia.
+Following major floods in Moravia in July 1997, many Romanis were left homeless and unwelcome in other parts of the country.

 Almost overnight, there were reports of Romanies preparing to emigrate to Canada.
 According to one report, 5,000 from the city of Ostrava intended to move.
 Mayors of some Czech towns encouraged the exodus, offering to help pay for flights so that Romanis could leave.
 The following week, the Canadian embassy in Prague received hundreds of calls from Romanis every day, and flights between Czechia and Canada were sold out until October.
 In 1997, 1,285 people from Czechia arrived in Canada and claimed refugee status, a rather significant jump from the 189 Czechs who did so the previous year.

 Lucie Čermáková, a spokesperson at the Canadian embassy in Prague, criticized the program, claiming that it "presented only one side of the matter and picked out only nonsensical ideas".
 Marie Jurkovičova, a spokesperson for the Czech embassy in Ottawa, suggested that "the program was full of half-truths, which strongly distorted reality and practically invited the exodus of large groups of Czech Romanies.
 It concealed a number of facts."

 Up to that point, the movement of Romanis to Canada had been fairly easy, because visa requirements for Czech citizens had been lifted by the Canadian government in April 1996.
 In response to the sudden influx, the Canadian government reinstated visa requirements for all Czechs as of 8 October 1997.